Organic Valley

 Organic Valley (OV) is an organic food brand and independent cooperative of organic farmers based in La Farge, Wisconsin, United States.
-Founded in 1988 and it is the largest farmer owned organic collective in North America with over $1.2 billion in annual sales as of 2020.
+Founded in 1988, it is the largest farmer owned organic collective in North America with over $1.2 billion in annual sales as of 2020.

 Organic Valley markets milk and various dairy products as well as organic beef, pork, chicken, and turkey products under the Organic Valley or Organic Prairies brand.
-With 1,800 farmer-owners across the United States, Canada, Australia, and the United Kingdom, Organic Valley markets its products in all 50 states and exports to 25 countries.
+With 1,500 farmer-owners across the United States, Canada, Australia, and the United Kingdom, Organic Valley markets its products in all 50 states and exports to 25 countries.

 Cooperative history

 Organic Valley was founded in 1988 under the name 'CROPP (Coulee Region Organic Produce Pool) Cooperative.
 What began as a group of Wisconsin family farms selling their produce soon expanded into the production and local distribution of vegetables, and dairy products.
 The brand name "Organic Valley" was soon adopted, and the abbreviation "CROPP" was adjusted to Cooperative Regions of Organic Producer Pools.
 The original CROPP farms were located throughout southwest Wisconsin, primarily in the Kickapoo River Basin area near the cooperative's headquarters which was built in 2004.

 Organic Valley comprises nearly 2,000 farmer-owners located in the United States, Canada, Australia, and the United Kingdom that specialize in sustainable, organic agriculture practices.
 Organic Valley has become the world's largest independent Cooperative of organic family farmers and one of the nation's largest producers and distributors of organic produce, dairy, soy, and eggs.
 It also markets its line of beef, pork, turkey, and chicken products under the Organic Prairie brand.

 Products are marketed in all 50 states, Canada, China, Japan, and 22 other countries.

 In March 2016, construction was completed on a second 200,000 square foot office building on the Cashton campus in order to accommodate continued growth of the organization.
 The building is large enough to accommodate roughly half of the cooperative's total employees.